itaedel/itaedel.github.io/index.md

 I used Node.js for the back-end, HTML, CSS, and JavaScript for the front-end, PostgreSQL for the database, and Python for the web crawlers to collect the data.

 ### [ASCII-Art Creator](https://github.com/itaedel/ASCII-ART/)
-I created a a Java program that turns every image into ASCII art easily.
+I developed a Java program named ASCII-Art Creator, designed to convert any image into ASCII art effortlessly.
-Built an interface to allow the user to interact and customize the output image.
+The program features an intuitive interface, enabling users to interact with and customize the output image according to their preferences.
+I built a user-friendly interface for easy interaction with the program.
+Users can upload images, adjust image settings, and preview the ASCII art output in real-time.

 ## Contact